ligato/docs/docs/developer-guide/kvscheduler.md

 The result was an unreliable and unpredictable re-synchronization (resync) occurring between the desired configuration state and the runtime configuration state.

 !!!
-Note
+Terminology
-    Northbound (NB) describes the desired or intended configuration state.
-Southbound (SB) describes the actual run-time configuration state.
-Resync is also referred to as state reconciliation.
+    `Northbound (NB)` describes the desired or intended configuration state. `Southbound (SB)` describes the actual run-time configuration state. `Resync` is also referred to as state reconciliation. `CRUD` stands for create, read, update and delete.
+It standard nomenclature describing the basic actions performed by APIs.

 ### Basic concepts

-The KVScheduler uses graph theory concepts to manage dependencies between configuration items and the order by which they are programmed into the network.
+The KVScheduler uses graph theory concepts to manage dependencies between configuration items, and the order by which they are programmed into the network.
 A level of abstraction is built on top of the plugins, where the state of the system is modeled as a graph.
 Configuration items are represented as vertices and the relationship between them are represented as edges.
 The graph is then walked through to generate transaction plans, refresh the state, and perform resync.

 The transaction plan that is prepared using the graph representation consists of a series of CRUD operations that can be executed on graph vertices.
 To abstract away from specific configuration items and accompanying details, graph vertices are "described" to the KVScheduler using [KVDescriptors][kvdescriptor-guide].
 KVDescriptors are basically handlers, each assigned to a distinct subset of graph vertices.
 They provide the KVScheduler with pointers to callbacks that implement CRUD operations.